Exact Solutions and Quantum Defect Theory for van der Waals Potentials in Ultracold Molecular Systems: Introduction

-Motivated by those experimental results and the facts above, we present the exact solutions for the Schr\"{o}dinger equations with either repulsive or attractive $1/r^{6}$ potentials in 2D, as well as with repulsive $1/r^{6}$ potential in 3D, by using the generalized Neumann expansion method which is developed in the scattering problems with dipole interactions \cite{Jie_2016,Bo1999PRAC3} and attractive Van der Waals interaction in 3D \cite{Gao1998C6}.
-The analytic quantum defect theories \cite{QDT_PRA_1979,QDT_PRA_1982,QDT_PRA_1984,QDT_PRA_2005,QDT_PRA_2008,QDT_PRA_2009} of the ultracold molecular gases \cite{matsuda2020resonant,li2021tuning} are built for the quasi-2D confinement and 3D geometry based on those exact solutions.
-The corresponding scattering properties and the two-body bound states are discussed as well.
+Motivated by these developments, we present exact solutions to the Schrödinger equation for both attractive and repulsive $1/r^6$ potentials in 2D, as well as for the repulsive $1/r^6$ potential in 3D.
+These solutions are obtained using the generalized Neumann expansion method, previously developed for scattering problems involving dipolar interactions \cite{Jie_2016,Bo1999PRAC3} and attractive van der Waals interactions in 3D \cite{Gao1998C6}.
+Based on these solutions, we construct an analytic quantum defect theory (QDT) \cite{QDT_PRA_1979,QDT_PRA_1982,QDT_PRA_1984,QDT_PRA_2005,QDT_PRA_2008,QDT_PRA_2009,Gao1998C6QDT} for ultracold polar molecular gases \cite{matsuda2020resonant,li2021tuning} under quasi-2D confinement and in 3D geometry.
+We further analyze the resulting scattering properties and two-body bound states, providing a unified theoretical framework that complements and supports recent experimental findings.

-In Sec. \ref{solutions}, we describe our problems and then summarize the exact solutions of the Schr\"{o}dinger equations and give the analytical asymptotic behavior both in short-range and long-range limits.
-In Sec. \ref{QDTall}, we first discuss the experimental scenes for the considering setups, two-body problem with Van der Waals interaction in confined quasi-2D and 3D geometry.
-Then we construct the analytical QDT for those cases and analyze the scattering properties and bound states.
-This paper is concluded in Sec. \ref{conclusion}
+In Sec. \ref{solutions}, we formulate the problem and present the exact solutions of the Schrödinger equation.
+We also provide analytical asymptotic expressions in both the short-range and long-range limits.
+In Sec. \ref{QDTall}, we first examine the two-body problem in quasi-2D and 3D confined geometries.
+Based on this, we develop analytical quantum defect theories (QDTs) for van der Waals interactions, and apply them to investigate the corresponding scattering properties and bound states.
+We conclude the paper in Sec. \ref{conclusion}.